omidfarhang/omid.dev/content/posts/2012-06-29-scarlett-johansson-leaked-nude-photos-cost-66000-for-the-hacker.en.md

 “Indeed, it was apparently such a rush that he continued to do it after the FBI had come and searched his home and seized his computer,” Feldman  wrote, arguing for the 71-month sentence.
 “At least once, on an occasion after defendant’s residence had already been searched by the FBI, the recipient of the email, a secondary victim, complied.”

-Federal prosecutors attached a copy of a GQ magazine article in which Chaney recounts the &#8220;rush&#8221; of his obsession and how he read celebrity emails exchanges and would eventually hand over images to a fellow hacker.
+Federal prosecutors attached a copy of a GQ magazine article in which Chaney recounts the “rush” of his obsession and how he read celebrity emails exchanges and would eventually hand over images to a fellow hacker.

 Chaney has admitted that from at least November 2010 to October 2011, he hacked into the email accounts of Johansson, Mila Kunis and others by taking their email addresses, clicking on the “Forgot your password” feature and then resetting the passwords by correctly answering their security questions using publicly available information he found by searching the Internet.
 Prosecutors said that once Chaney gained exclusive control of the victims' email accounts, he was able to access all of their email boxes.
 While in the accounts, Chaney also went through their contact lists to find email addresses of potential new hacking targets.